-The story Asterix and the Secret Weapon (La rose et la glaive) had a female bard, Bravura, come to the village, and introducing feminism to its women, who cause the men to leave the village in protest of their unfeminine ways.
+The story Asterix and the Secret Weapon (La rose et la glaive) had a female bard, Bravura, come to the village, and introducing feminism to its women, which causes the men to leave the village in protest of their unfeminine ways.
 The main plot deals with female legionaries being introduced to fight the Gauls, because Gaulish gallantry insists they can't fight women.
-In the end, though the women of the village are prepared to fight, Asterix suggests they defeat the female legionaries by turning the village into a combination shopping centre/spa, where the women can get mani/pedicures, get their hair done, and buy new clothes.
+In the end, though the women of the village are prepared to fight, Asterix suggests they defeat the female legionaries by turning the village into a combination shopping center/spa, where the women can get mani/pedicures, get their hair done, and buy new clothes.
 In the end, the story ends with the men coming back and the women happily going back to their roles as housewives.
 Bizarrely, this comic was written in 1991, at a point where everyone should have known better.
 Even more bizarrely, most critical outrage was focused on a scene where Asterix punches Bravura, saying this would normalize violence against women, even though the context was completely different to domestic violence (it was in reaction to the second time Bravura had sexually harassed him publically, using her size difference to manhandle him and completely ignoring him asking her to stop - and he immediately felt horrible about hitting her, and almost all the other characters treat him like crap for the rest of the story as a result of what he did) and the comics rely on silly violent slapstick constantly.

 The comic also frequently presents black characters in the stereotypical blackface fashion with inky black skin and huge, red lips (in the earliest issues they even had thick "African" accents, although this was fortunately dropped in later volumes and the English translations).
 Interestingly, they rarely act out negative stereotypes when they have larger roles, behaving like any other character.